simonqhughes/mevo_mv/docs/ARM_MBED/REQ/ARM_MBED_REQ_0001/cfstore_requirements.md

 `REQ_CFSTORE_UPDATE_SRV_20161012_10`: Abstract away a wide range of underlying storage systems.

 - Who needs it:PAL team. mbed OS users.
 - Why do they need it: To minimise porting effort required to adapt to different storage hardware.
-To provide a consistent programmers’ model over a wide range of storage hardware, so that users don’t need to know a lot about the hardware.
+To provide a consistent programmers model over a wide range of storage hardware, so that users dont need to know a lot about the hardware.
 - When do they need it:  Ask Simon F and Sam G
 - Who is proposing it: Amyas, SDH,
 - Design suggestions: Appear and behave the same whether backed by on-chip, dual-bank or external Flash, EEPROM or RAM